joshbrew/graphscript/docs/Service.md

     - - [SSEbackend](./services/sse/sse.node.md)
     - - [SSEfrontend](./services/sse/sse.browser.md)

 - [Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) - Multithreading is essential for high performance applications, and essentially all logic not running directly on the UI should be offloaded to workers in a production environment, so we handled the message passing system for you.
 In nodejs, threads can even run their entire own servers.
-In browser, they can handle canvas draw calls, sockets, REST calls, etc.  See examples for canvas, threejs, and entity component system examples.
+In browser, they can handle canvas draw calls, sockets, REST calls, etc.  See examples for canvas, threejs, and entity component system samples.
     - - [WorkerService](./services/worker/worker.service.md)
     - - [Workers](./services/worker/worker.md)

 - [WebRTC](https://webrtc.org/) - Browser supported peer 2 peer streaming and data channels with [WebRTC](https://webrtc.org/).
-We can easily use the service and sessions framework internal to Routers/UserRouters to share room information or create remote commander/listener instances through a server easily.
+We can easily use the service and Router user framework to share room information or create remote commander/listener instances through a server.
     - - [WebRTCfrontend](./services/webrtc/webrtc.browser.md)

 - CMD - Command [child processes](https://nodejs.org/api/child_process.html), load processes that run their own CMD services to listen for cross-process service messages.
 This is the entry point for containerized applications with independent memory pools e.g. for rapid testing or for server multiplexing. (server only)